The CASA Movement

 CASA OF THE HIGHLAND RIM

 The History of CASA of the Highland Rim

 In early 2015, a few members of the Dickson County Foster Care Review Board met with Juvenile Court Judge, Michael Meise, and his staff to discuss their concern regarding the needs of abused and neglected children and the possibility of creating a CASA program in Dickson County.

 Judge Meise has been an educator with the Dickson County Board of Education and worked part-time as a Public Defender for the 23rd Judicial District.
 After giving it a lot of thought and consideration over a few months, Judge Meise realized the need for CASA in Dickson County.
 He met again with those Foster Care Review Board members and with staff from the TN CASA Association to determine how to move forward.

-In September 2015, CASA of Dickson County began an official non-profit registered with the State of Tennessee and received its 501(c)3 designation from the IRS.
-A 15-member Board of Directors was created, which established by-laws and its mission, goals and objectives to serve abused and neglected children in state custody in Dickson County.
+In September 2015, CASA of the Highland Rim began an official non-profit registered with the State of Tennessee and received its 501(c)3 designation from the IRS.
+A 15-member Board of Directors was created, which established by-laws and its mission, goals, and objectives to serve abused and neglected children in state custody in Dickson County.

 By the beginning of March 2016, CASA of the Highland Rim hired its first part-time employee.
 CASA of the Highland Rim is a member of the National CASA Association and the TN CASA Association.
 In May of 2019, Stewart County began the process of becoming an expansion program of Dickson County.
 On September 16, 2019, the first staff person was hired part-time to work exclusively for Stewart County.
 Her name was Sydney Myers.
 By August of 2020, Stewart County was recognized as an expansion program of Dickson County by the National CASA/GAL Association.